 Living the swinging '60s

-Relationship with Jagger
+Relationship with Mick Jagger

 Marianne Faithfull's romantic involvement with Mick Jagger ended up playing a major role in the rock band's overall direction.
 Songs like "Sympathy for the Devil," "Wild Horses" and "Sister Morphine" were all heavily influenced by their passionate relationship.
 The latter song, which Faithfull also recorded in her own right, speaks of her issues with drug addiction, which worsened over time.

-Image: Imago/ZUMA/Keystone
+Image: Keystone/ZUMA/IMAGO

 One night in Paris...

 By 1970, Jagger and Faithfull had separated, leading her further into drug abuse.
 When Jim Morrison overdosed on heroin in Paris in 1971, the press tried to link Faithfull to the death of The Doors' lead singer, saying she was present when it happened.
-Years later, Faithfull explained in her autobiography that the only connection was the fact that both musicians used the same drug dealer.
+Years later, Faithfull explained in her autobiography that the only connection was the fact that both musicians had the same drug dealer.

-Image: AP
+Image: AP Photo/picture alliance

 10-year hiatus